 Development of embryonic lymphatic vessels

-Lymphatic vessels arise from the cardinal vein after the cardiovascular system is established and functional.
+Lymphatic vessels arise from the cardinal vein after establishing and functioning of the cardiovascular system.

-The peripheral lymphatic vasculature is generated by the growth of lymphatic vessels from the lymphatic sacs, followed by the fusion of the separate lymphatic capillary networks and the remodeling and maturation of the lymphatic capillary plexus.
+The growth of lymphatic vessels from the lymphatic sacs generates the peripheral lymphatic vasculature, followed by the fusion of the separate lymphatic capillary networks and the remodeling and maturation of the lymphatic capillary plexus.

 LYVE1, a specific lymphatic endothelial marker, is expressed on a subset of endothelial cells in central veins and is the first indicator of lymphatic involvement.